jack-madison/jack-madison/README.md

 ### Hi, I'm Jack!
+- Incoming Master's Student at the [Toulouse School of Economics][tselink]
 - BA Honours Economics graduate from [Simon Fraser University][sfueconlink] (4.16/4.33 GPA)
 - Currently working as a Research Assistant for [Professor Hitoshi Shigeoka][hitoshilink] specializing in Health Economics
 - Previously worked as a Reasearch Assistant for [Professor Hendrik Wolff][hendriklink] specializing in Environmental Economics and Urban Mobility